RocketBus/clickbus-api-doc/source.md

 **Examples**

- - Searching for travels from _Sao Paulo - Brazil_ to _Santos - Brazil_ in _11th Feb 2015_, with all correct params:
+ - Searching for travels from _Querétaro, QRO. - Mexico_ to _Guadalajara, JAL. - Mexico_ in _11th Feb 2015_, with all correct params:

     - URL:
         ```
-        /api/v1/search?departure=2015-02-05&from=quertaro-qro&to=guadalajara-jal&engine=5411E7D726991
+        /api/v1/search?departure=2015-02-11&from=quertaro-qro&to=guadalajara-jal&engine=5411E7D726991
         ```
     - Response:
         ```json